A Rainbow in the Dark

 An elf popped into the foyer.
 Unlike the elves at Hogwarts, she wasn't dressed in a tea towel, but was dressed in a long green flannel dress with the Prince crest on it and wore leather slippers on her feet.
 Over her dress she wore an apron.
 "Mr. Severus, you should have let Tita know you is coming so she could get things ready for you," she scolded.

 "I'm sorry, Tita.
-I came here on the spur of the moment and didn't have time to notify you.
+I came here on the spur of the moment and did not have time to notify you.
 Would you please bring a pot of tea to the living room and a sandwich and a glass of milk for Harry?"

 "Right away, Mr. Severus."